christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 Plus, growth of broaleaf deciduous trees may be sink saturated, such that longer GS with more carbon fixation do not necessarily augment growth.

 Tree-ring records can examine annual growth but not growth seasonality.
-This reveals that gowth of temperate deciduous trees tends to be most sensitive to temperature or potential evapotranspiration between late spring and early summer.
-Some evidence suggest that warmer springs mayu have a modest positive effect on growth.
+This reveals that the growth of temperate deciduous trees tends to be most sensitive to temperature or potential evapotranspiration between late spring and early summer.
+Some evidence suggests that warmer springs mayu have a modest positive effect on growth.
 W	hich does not align with the findings that warming spring temperatures increase anual forest CO2 uptake in temp deciduous forests.
 Further readings:

 *Gao, S. et al. An earlier start of the thermal growing season enhances tree growth in cold humid areas but not in dry areas.
 Nat.
 Ecol.
 Evol.
 6, 397–404 (2022).
 McMahon, S. M. & Parker, G. G. A general model of intra-annual tree growth using dendrometer bands.
 Ecol.
 Evol.
 5, 243–254 (2015).*